-The Company's financial instruments consist of cash and cash equivalents, accounts payable, amounts due to employees and consultants, and convertible promissory debt and debentures (see (i) above).
-The Company has designated its cash and cash equivalents as financial assets at fair value through profit or loss, which are measured at fair value.
-Accounts payable and amounts due to employees and consultants are classified as other financial liabilities, which are measured at amortized cost.
+The Company's financial instruments consist of cash and cash equivalents, HST recoverable, accounts payable and accrued liabilities, amounts due to employees and consultants, and convertible promissory debt and debentures (see (i) above).
+The Company has designated its cash and cash equivalents and restricted cash as financial assets at fair value through profit or loss, which are measured at fair value.
+Accounts payable and amounts due to employees and consultants and the liability portion of convertible promissory debt and debentures are classified as other financial liabilities, which are measured at amortized cost.